karllhughes/personal-blog-5/_posts/2021-02-24-startup-business-model.markdown

 This model is attractive because once the initial outlay of cash is put down, you can profit from it indefinitely.
 While there are various limitations (maintenance costs, competition, and fickle customers), *Build Once, Sell Repeatedly* has enormous long-term upsides.

 The big downside is that most easy *Build Once, Sell Repeatedly* opportunities are completely saturated.
 The ones that are will likely require a lot of money to build to a level where they can differentiate.
-For example, I'd love to own Salesforce, but building a CRM from scratch to take the giant head on would be nearly impossible in 2021.
+For example, I'd love to own Salesforce, but building a CRM from scratch to take the giant head-on would be nearly impossible in 2021.

 ### Collect Once, Sell Repeatedly
 **Examples:** data enrichment, online courses